MiG-29 Fulcrum models in 1/72 scale...

 A large number of "static dischargers" were now added as seen on a real MiG-29.
 They were made from very thin fishing line of 3 mm in length: 2 on each wing tip, 2 on each tail-end and two above each rudder.

 Below here the large fuel tanks are also seen installed as well as the stabilizers which are very good.

 That completed this very nice kit for a colourful Polish MiG-29.

+From 1989 some 20 MiG-29 aircraft were delivered.
 After the collapse of the Soviet block in 1989-1991, Poland became really an independent democratic state again.
-For the "Polskie Sily Powietrzne" (Polish Air Force) in the 1990s some 10 additional MiG-29 were obtained from Czechia and the air force had dozens of MiG-29A, MiG-29UB and MiG-29G and as of 2017 some 30 are still active.
-Later starting from 2008 aircraft like the F-16 were obtained.
+For the "Polskie Sily Powietrzne" (Polish Air Force) from 1993 additional MiG-29 were obtained from Czech Republic as the country CzechoSlovakia had split up.
+The air force now had dozens of MiG-29A, MiG-29UB and many were upgraded by WZL with new systems to be NATO compatible.
+From 2003 the German Luftwaffe also supplied some 2 dozen former DDR MiG-29G aircraft and although these were upgraded by DASA many aircraft appeared to be in a poor condition.
+Only a limited ex-DDR / ex- Luftwaffe aircraft were upgraded by WZL.
+In 2011 a further modernization program was started and as of 2017 some 30 MiG-29's are still active with the Polish air force.
+Later starting from 2008 aircraft other aircraft like the F-16 were obtained.

 .... and the model "posed in a realistic scene..."

 NOTE: IPMS Nederland members can read my modelling report in Dutch in the IPMS NL Magazine MIP 2017-5